 inversion: run the OGGM ice thickness inversion model with various ice parameters

-oggm_shop: getting acquainted with the ideas behind GlacierDirectories in OGGM and how you can use the shop to add data to them
+oggm_shop: getting acquainted with what’s happening under the hood in OGGM GlacierDirectories, and how you can use the shop to add data to them

 preprocessing_errors: error analysis of the global pre-processing workflow

-run_with_a_spinup_and_gcm_data: start from a glacier state different than the inventory date
+run_with_a_spinup_and_gcm_data: start from a glacier state different than the RGI inventory date

 dem_sources: create local topography maps from different DEM sources with OGGM